Incentivized Federated Learning and Unlearning: Introduction

 \subsection{Related Work}

 The concept of \emph{machine unlearning}, which refers to the process of removing the impact of a data sample from a trained model, was first introduced by Cao et al. in 2015 \cite{cao2015towards}.
-Most related literature was about centralized machine unlearning (e.g., \cite{bourtoule2021machine}), in which the unlearned model (not retrained from scratch) was trained on summarized (e.g., aggregates of summations) or partitioned subsets rather than individual training samples.
+Most related literature was about centralized machine unlearning (e.g., \cite{bourtoule2021machine,ginart2019making}), in which the unlearned model (not retrained from scratch) was trained on summarized (e.g., aggregates of summations) or partitioned subsets rather than individual training samples.
 As a result, the model only needed to be updated on the subset(s) of data that are associated with the requested samples.

 Centralized unlearning methods are not suited to federated learning, due to (i) lack of direct data access, (ii) the fact that the global model is updated based on the aggregated rather than the raw gradients, and (iii) the possibility that different users may have similar training samples \cite{gao2022verifi}.
-This motivated the emergence of \emph{federated unlearning}.
+This motivated the emergence of \emph{federated unlearning}, which focuses on deleting the impact of revoked data in federated learning.

 Only a few studies proposed federated unlearning mechanisms using methods such as gradient subtraction (e.g., \cite{liu2021federaser,liu2020learn}), gradient scaling (e.g., \cite{gao2022verifi}), or knowledge distillation (e.g., \cite{wu2022federated}).
 Albeit with good numerical performance, there is no theoretical guarantee of these proposed federated unlearning methods.
-To fill this gap, we propose theoretical bounds on the model optimality gap and communication rounds for one approach to federated unlearning.
+To fill this gap, we propose theoretical bounds on the model optimality gap and communication rounds for one approach to federated unlearning in this paper.

 Furthermore, there is a wide spectrum of literature on incentive mechanisms for various systems, including crowdsensing (e.g., \cite{xie2014modeling}), wireless networks (e.g., \cite{zhao2018dynamic}), data trading (e.g., \cite{wang2016value}), and energy sharing (e.g., \cite{wang2019incentive}).
 Some important work studied incentive mechanism design for federated learning to discourage valuable clients from leaving (e.g., \cite{zhan2020learning,ding2020optimal,zhang2021faithful,wang2022socially}).
 However, very few of them considered users' multi-dimensional private information (e.g., \cite{ding2020optimal}), and none of them incorporated the unique aspects of federated unlearning (e.g., unlearning costs) or the dynamics of users’ payoffs (e.g., pre-/post-training and before/after some users leave).
 This paper is the first to focus on incentive mechanism design for both federated learning and unlearning.